I’ve previously spoken about why your website is your vehicle to marketing success especially when it comes to your customers and website visitors.

 As part of your website maintenance, your development team or support agency should be watching out for periods where your site is going down unexpectedly.
 If you haven’t planned for downtime, it can be a red flag that you need to hit the pit lane and find out what's going on.

-Your pit lane crew, the developers, will then try to figure out what the cause is so that you’re not continually losing valuable traffic to your content teams creative writing!
+The developers, your pit lane crew, will try to figure out what the cause is so that you’re not continually losing valuable traffic to your content teams creative writing!

-It’s not just your customers who are on your website now that you could be losing.
-Poor websites affect future traffic too.
+It’s not just your current visitors you could be losing.
+A poor website affects future traffic too.

-If search engines are crawling your site and it’s constantly down when they crawl, your site’s position on that search engine will also be affected and you could see your site plummeting through the rankings.
+If search engines are crawling your site and it’s constantly down when they crawl, your site’s position will be affected and you could see your site plummeting through the rankings.

 As 75% of users never scroll past the first page of search results, when your rankings plummet the traffic inevitably drops too.

 Beyond losing traffic, if you have pay-per-click campaigns or adverts running and your site is constantly going down, you’re essentially rolling down your window and tossing your marketing budget money out.